 I’m not much of a shopper when I travel — the finite space in my backpack unfortunately prevents me from buying everything I see — but in Pushkar, I was obsessed with the bazaars.
 Yes, one of the best things to do in Pushkar is stock up on souvenirs.

 The main shopping destination in town is Sadar Bazaar, which is located on the northern side of the lake.
 It’s around a kilometre in length and is full of trinkets and treats to buy.
-I bought myself a new diary, some earrings, a shawl, and a dozen hand-painted postcards to send out through my Patreon.
+I bought myself a new diary, some earrings, a shawl, and a dozen hand-painted postcards to send to family and friends.

 Outside of Sadar Bazaar, you’ll find Sarafa Bazaar, Baza Bazaar, and Kedalganj Bazaar, which all sell fairly similar items.
 You can pick up turbans, saris, Rajasthani puppets, lamps, meditation cushions, wall hangings, purses… almost anything that you can think of.